CuriousLearner/CuriousLearner/README.md

 I'd like to offer my assistance to individuals and companies seeking code reviews and seeking to elevate their Python proficiency.
 Whether it's striving to create clean and efficient code with Python/Django/DRF or seeking guidance on enhancing development productivity with Python, please feel free to contact me via email.

-- 🔭 I’m currently working on Python/Django/NodeJS.
+🔭 Presently, I am actively engaged in projects involving Python, Django, and NodeJS.
-- 🌱 I’m currently learning ReactJS.
+🌱 My ongoing pursuit involves delving into the realm of Golang, as I endeavor to expand my knowledge.
-- 💬 Ask me anything about ML / AI / Backend Development / Public Speaking / Cloud.
+💬 Feel free to ask me anything related to Machine Learning, Artificial Intelligence, Backend Development, Public Speaking, or Cloud technologies; I am more than happy to share my insights and expertise!
 - 📫 How to reach me: Sanyam@SanyamKhurana.com
 - 😄 My website: https://SanyamKhurana.com
 - 🧙‍♂️ My Mastadon: https://mastodon.social/@curiouslearner